stellarwp/coding-standards/README.md

 Coding Standards
 ==================

-The Events Calendar standards for PHP CodeSniffer
+StellarWP standards for PHP CodeSniffer

-The Events Calendar coding standards uses a combination of:
+StellarWP coding standards uses a combination of:
 * Generic (part of PHP_CodeSniffer)
 * PEAR (part of PHP_CodeSniffer)
 * PSR2 (part of PHP_CodeSniffer)